ubc-library-rc/data-analysis-r/slides/intro-r-verbal-scripts.md

 However, if you haven't installed them.
 No worries, it's fine.
 You may just watch my screen, and try it on later by yourself.
 You will have access to all the materials needed.

 ## [R](https://ubc-library-rc.github.io/data-analysis-r/slides/intro-r-studio.html#/7)
 R is a programming language developed by statisticians for data analysis.
-Let's **open R** (RGui (R Graphical User Interface))together to have a look at its interface.

 It has several attactive features,
 1. It's free and open source.
 Whenever you open it, there is an description shown automatically in the R console, telling you the version, copyrght, platform and free.
 2. **R console** executes commands as you type them.
 It provide an interactive environment.
 The interactivity enables you to quickly explore data.
 3. One of the great advantages of R over point-and-click analysis software is that you can save your work as scripts that can be easily executed at any moment.
 These scripts serve as a record of the analysis you performed, a key feature that facilitates reproducible work.
-You can edit and save these scripts in **R editor**.
-R editor usually do not show up automatically when you open R. You need to go to File - new script, or open script if you have one.
-R editor is recommmended if you wanna save your work for future use.
-R console is recommended if you wanna have a quick exploration and it does not need to be saved.
-And of course, they can be used together.
-R console can facilitate interactive scripting.

 ## [R Studio](https://ubc-library-rc.github.io/data-analysis-r/slides/intro-r-studio.html#/8)
 R Studio makes it easier to work with R. [R vs RStudio:](https://mgimond.github.io/ES218/R_vs_RStudio.html)